Birmingham's Lab 11 nightclub to remain open after teen drug death

 "What we have to do is look at prevention and intervention at the earliest opportunity we can.

 "But no policy is absolutely 100 per cent and no scenario is 100 per cent.
-It is a tragic set of circumstances but we are encouraged by the intermittent steps from the venue."
+It is a tragic set of circumstances but we are encouraged by the interim steps from the venue."

 The committee ruled to amend the club's licence including a host of new conditions, most of which have already been implemented by Lab 11.